dfirsec/mac_lookup/README.md

 # MAC Lookup

-Simple script to query for MAC address vendor info.
+Simple script to query a MAC address for vendor info.

 ## Description

-MAC Lookup is a Python script that allows you to query and retrieve information about MAC addresses.
+MAC Lookup is a Python script to query and retrieve information about MAC addresses.
 It provides functionality to query a local MAC address database as well as an online database using the maclookup.app API.
 The script supports querying a single MAC address or processing a file containing multiple MAC addresses.

 ## Features

-- Query MAC address vendor information using an offline/online database.
+Query MAC address vendor information using an offline/online database.

-- Update the local MAC address database.
+Update the local MAC address database.

-- Query a single MAC address or process a file with multiple MAC addresses.
+Query a single MAC address or process a file with multiple MAC addresses.

-## Requirements

-- Python 3.x

 ## Installation